pro-vision/fe-tools/packages/pv-scripts/README.md

 **webpack.config.js:**
 Valid webpack.config file which will be merged with both (dev/prod) default configs.

-**webpack.config.module.js:**
-Valid webpack.config file which will be merged with the module build of both (dev/prod) default configs.

-**webpack.config.legacy.js:**
-Valid webpack.config file which will be merged with the legacy build of both (dev/prod) default configs.

 **webpack.config.dev.js:**
 Valid webpack.config file which will be merged with the dev default config.

-**webpack.config.dev.module.js:**
-Valid webpack.config file which will be merged with the module build of the dev default config.

-**webpack.config.dev.legacy.js:**
-Valid webpack.config file which will be merged with the legacy build of the dev default config.

 **webpack.config.prod.js:**
 Valid webpack.config file which will be merged with the prod default config.

-**webpack.config.prod.module.js:**
-Valid webpack.config file which will be merged with the module build of the prod default config.

-**webpack.config.prod.legacy.js:**
-Valid webpack.config file which will be merged with the legacy build of the prod default config.

 #### Browserslist

-A default browser query is used for compiling javascript and css. i.e. IE11 for the "legacy" bundle and latest 2 versions of evergreen browsers (chrome, firefox, safari, edge) for the "modern" bundle.
-And all combined for the css output.
-You can define your own [browserslist](https://github.com/browserslist/browserslist) to override any of these target groups.
-Don't forget to define default browsers, browser for `[modern]` or `[legacy]` environment.
+A default browser query is used for compiling javascript and css. i.e. latest 2 versions of evergreen browsers (chrome, firefox, safari, edge).
+You can define your own [browserslist](https://github.com/browserslist/browserslist).
 See default [.browserslistrc](https://github.com/pro-vision/fe-tools/tree/master/packages/pv-scripts/config/.browserslistrc) file for an example.

 ## Examples